refinedev/refine/documentation/tutorial/authentication/protecting-content/index.md

 ## Implementing the `check` Method

-The `check` method is used to check the user's authentication status.
+The `check` method is used by `useIsAuthenticated` hook and the `<Authenticated />` component to check the user's authentication status.
 It should return a `Promise` which resolves to an object.

 If the user is authenticated, the object should contain `authenticated: true` property.
 Otherwise, it should contain `authenticated: false` property.

-This method is used by the `useIsAuthenticated` hook and the `<Authenticated />` component.

 We'll obtain an access token through the `login` method from our API and store it inside the local storage.
 Now let's check if the token exists in the local storage or not.